• Menu

 A 62cm wild brown trout caught on a dry fly on the River Tweed in April

-Can you catch big (trophy) trout in Scotland?
+Can you catch Ferox and big trout in Scotland?

 100% yes (see photos above and below).
 However these fish get big for a reason, and you should alsways remember, they are wild fish, not stocked.
 Follow our advice and techniques and you will have a chance at getting a trout of a lifetime.
 The record brown trout in Scotland is 31lb 12 oz and that was caught in Loch Awe.
 This was a Ferrox trout, one that feeds on other fish.
 In fact there are many excellent Ferrox lochs in Scotland, like Loch Arkaig, Garry and Quoich.
 Equally Scottish rivers hold good fish.
 The River Tweed, River Don, Deveron, Ness, Tay and Spey will all produce good trout, as well as smaller streams throughout Scotland.